Noncommutative homological mirror functor: Non-compact Calabi-Yau threefolds associated with quadratic differentials

 for $\eta \in K_S$, where $\phi_r$ are meromorphic $r$-differentials, that is sections of $K_S^{\otimes r}$, with poles at $P$.
 The projection $K_S \to S$ restricts to a ramified $m:1$ covering map $\Sigma \to S$.

 The \emph{associated (non-compact) Calabi-Yau threefold $X$ is a conic fibration} over the total space of $K_S$ with discriminant locus being $\Sigma \subset K_C$.
-Roughly speaking it is defined by the equation
+It is defined by the equation

-To make sense of the above equation, $u, v$ should be taken to be sections of some suitable bundles.
+To make sense of the above equation, $u, v$ are taken to be sections of certain vector bundles.
 Moreover since $\phi_r$ are meromorphic, $u,v$ are also meromorphic.
 This means we need to modify the bundles by tensoring the divisor line bundles associated to $P$.
 This was carefully carried out by Smith \cite{Smith} for $m=2$, which is recalled below for the readers' convenience.
 From now on we focus on the case $m=2$, and so $\phi = \phi_2$ is a quadratic differential.

 Assume that the meromorphic quadratic differential $\phi$ only has zeroes of order one, and has poles of order two at the set of marked points $M$.
 The Calabi-Yau threefold is locally defined by a quadratic equation $uv - \eta^2 = \varphi(z)$ (away from poles) where the quadratic differential on $S$ is locally written as $\phi(z) = \varphi(z) dz^{\otimes 2}$.